Should You Pay to Get Your Credit Score?

-Even if the credit scoring agencye does give you your real credit score, because creditors use different scores (and sometimes generate their own), you can’t be sure that the score you buy is the one any particular creditor will rely on.
+Even if the credit scoring agency does give you your real credit score, because creditors use different scores (and sometimes generate their own), you can’t be sure that the score you buy is the one any particular creditor will rely on.
 In 2008, for example, Consumer Reports paid $130 to get 11 different credit scores for the same person.
-The scores differed by up to 72 points, and were judged to mean everything from a fair to a good to an excellent credit risk.
+The scores differed by up to 72 points and were judged to mean everything from a fair to a good to an excellent credit risk.
 Their conclusion: It’s probably not worth the money to pay for a credit score.

 Getting a Free Estimate of Your FICO Credit Score

 Rather than paying for a credit score, you might want to get an estimate of what your FICO score is likely to be.
 FICO’s free estimating tool gives you a rough idea of your credit score.
 Go to www.myfico.com/Fico-Credit-Score-Range-Estimator and answer a few short questions.
 The estimator will provide you with the probable range of your FICO score.